Lloople/vapor-inertia-adapter/README.md

 Inertia.instance().setVersion("v1.0.1")
 ```

-Ideally, you should use some kind of hash generated via your assets files, or change it manually in each update of your CSS or JS files. https://laravel-mix.com/[Laravel Mix] is a good choice.
+Ideally, you should use some kind of hash generated via your assets files, or change it manually in each update of your CSS or JS files.
+[Laravel Mix](https://laravel-mix.com/) is a good choice.
 A sample helper was provided in _vapor.mix.js_ and _webpack.mix.js_.

 ### Shared Data